 that technologies applied for Maritime Services in the context of e-Navigation and AtoN, including VTS, may be susceptible to accidental and deliberate disruption.

-CONSIDERING the endorsement of the ARM Committee of the findings of the IALA workshop on cyber security that was held from 15 to 19 November 2021 as a virtual workshop and several input documents on cyber security in various committees.
+CONSIDERING the endorsement of the ARM Committee of the findings of the IALA workshop on cyber security that was held from 15 to 19 November 2021 and several input documents on cyber security in various committees.

 NOTING: